Pattaya: History

+Name

 The name Pattaya evolved from the march of Phraya Tak (later King Taksin) and his army from Ayutthaya to Chanthaburi, which took place before the fall of the former capital to Burmese invaders in 1767.
 When his army arrived in the vicinity of what is now Pattaya, Phraya Tak encountered the troops of a local leader named Nai Klom, who tried to intercept him.
 When the two met face to face, Nai Klom was impressed by Phraya Tak's dignified manner and his army's strict discipline.
 He surrendered without a fight and joined his forces.

 The place the armies confronted each other was thereafter known as "Thap Phraya", which means the "army of the Phraya".
-This later became Pattaya, the name of the wind blowing from the south-west to the north-east at the beginning of the rainy season.
+Thap Phraya was later changed to Phatthaya, which means 'the wind blowing from the southwest to the northeast at the beginning of the rainy season'.

+Growth

+Following World War II, entrepreneur Parinya Chawalitthamrong saw the potential of investing in Pattaya and donated some land to the governing administration.
+Pattaya City Hall would later be constructed on this land.

-Pattaya was a fishing village until the 1960s.
-Tourism began during the Vietnam War, when American servicemen began arriving on R&R (rest and relaxation).
+A fishing village until the 1960s, tourism began during the Vietnam War, when American servicemen began arriving on R&R (rest and relaxation).
 One large group who arrived from a base in Korat on 29 June 1959 and rented houses from Phraya Sunthorn at the south end of the beach, on what is now known as the "Strip", are credited with recommending Pattaya, whose fame spread by word of mouth.

+On 29 November 1978, Pattaya was granted city status by the Thai government.
+In 1978, it also became a special governed city.

+In 1981, businessman Lek Viriyaphan began constructing on the Sanctuary of Truth which remains unfinished and is entirely made out of wood.